-No significant trends in freshwater flow at the Rappahannock River fall-line were detected but improving trends in flow adjusted concentrations of all nutrients monitored were detected (Table 5).
+No significant trends in freshwater flow at the Rappahannock River fall-line were detected.
+There were no significant trends in nutrient or total suspended solids above the fall-line in the Rappahannock River (Table 5).

 Relative status of nutrients was good for all parameter/segment combinations in the Rappahannock River except for bottom total phosphorus in the Middle Rappahannock River (RPPOH) for which the status was fair (Figure 22).
-Relative status of most non-nutrient parameters was fair or good with the exception of surface and bottom total suspended solids and secchi depth at station TF3.3 in the middle river (RPPOH) to station LE3.6 in the lower river (RPPMH) where it was poor (Figure 23).
+Status of chlorophyll a was fair in all segments except the Upper Rappahannock River where it was good.
+Status of surface and bottom total suspended solids was fair or poor except in the Corrotoman River (CRRMH) where it was good.
+Status of Secchi depth was poor in all segments of the Rappahannock River except for the Corrotoman River (CRRMH) where it was fair.
+Status of Summer bottom dissolved oxygen was good in all segments except the Lower Rappahannock River (RPPMH) where it was fair (Figure 23).